antlr/grammars-v4/typescript/README.md

 # TypeScript grammar

-This JTypeScript grammar does not exactly corresponds to TypeScript standard.
+This TypeScript grammar does not exactly corresponds to TypeScript standard.
 The main goal during developing was practical usage, performance and clarity (getting rid of duplicates).